int-brain-lab/ibllib/README.md

 ## Contribution and development practices
 See developper's installation guide here: https://ibllib.readthedocs.io/en/latest/02_installation_python.html

-Gitflow and Semantic Versioning.
+We use gitflow and Semantic Versioning.

-Python
+Before commiting to your branch:
 -   run tests
 -   flake8
+This is also enforced by continuous integration.

 ## Matlab Library